ArchipelagoMW/Archipelago/worlds/tunic/docs/setup_en.md

 Visit the [TUNIC settings page](/games/Tunic/player-settings) to generate a YAML with your selected settings.

 ### Configure Your Mod Settings
-In the `Tunic Archipelago` folder you extracted earlier, there will be a file called `ArchipelagoSettings.json`.
+Launch the game and click the button labeled `Open Settings File` on the Title Screen.
+This will open the settings file in your default text editor, allowing you to edit your connection info.
-Open this file in a text editor and look for `ConnectionSettings` at the top.
-Fill in *Player*, *Hostname*, *Port*, and *Password* (if required) with the correct information for your room.
-The rest of the settings in this file can be viewed and toggled through the in-game options menu.
+At the top of the file, fill in *Player*, *Hostname*, *Port*, and *Password* (if required) with the correct information for your room.

-Once your player settings have been saved, launch the game.
-The game should automatically connect to the room when you reach the title screen
-(or, if the game is already running, just press *Connect* on the title screen).
+The rest of the settings that appear in this file can be changed in the `Randomizer Settings` submenu of the in-game options menu.

+Once your player settings have been saved, press `Connect`.
+If everything was configured properly, you should see `Status: Connected!` and your chosen game options will be shown under `World Settings`.

 An error message will display if the game fails to connect to the server.

 Be sure to also look at the in-game options menu for a variety of additional settings, such as enemy randomization!